 - NR 1.
-Maintain the Zoning and Land Development Regulations Ordinance to ensure that natural resources are protected prior to, during, and after development activities. - NR 2.
-Continue protecting critical and natural resource areas by designating them for very low intensity uses in the future land use recommendations and the Zoning and Land Development Regulations Ordinance. - NR 3.
-Promote sustainable, low impact development practices including but not limited to stormwater management, maintenance of vegetative cover, Critical Line buffers and setbacks, and conservation set-asides in development plans and the Zoning and Land Development Regulations Ordinance. - NR 4.
-Promote sustainable development patterns by concentrating high intensity development in the Urban/Suburban Area where public facilities and infrastructure exist and encouraging low intensity development in the Rural Area to protect sensitive and unique natural resources. - NR 5.
-Work with the Charleston County Greenbelt Program and participating non-profit agencies to implement the Comprehensive Greenbelt Plan and provide incentives for protection of natural resources using methods such as conservation easements to place land into permanent protection and provide development incentives such as density bonuses for land set-asides through land development regulations. - NR 6.
-Explore the feasibility of establishing a public/ private/multi-jurisdictional transfer of development rights program. - NR 7.
-Investigate the Firewise guidelines and Wild Land Interface Building Code and use these tools to evaluate the Zoning and Land Development Regulations Ordinance for possible amendments to incorporate standards to protect rural residents from the danger of wildfires.
+Maintain the Zoning and Land Development Regulations Ordinance (ZLDR) to ensure that natural resources are protected prior to, during, and after development activities. - NR 2.
+Protect critical natural resource areas by designating them for very low intensity uses in the future land use recommendations and the ZLDR. - NR 3.
+Promote sustainable, low impact development practices including but not limited to stormwater management, green infrastructure, maintenance of vegetative cover, Critical Line buffers and setbacks, and conservation set-asides in development plans and the ZLDR. - NR 4.
+Concentrate high intensity development in the Urban/Suburban Area where public facilities and infrastructure exist and low intensity development in the Rural Area to protect sensitive and unique natural resources. - NR 5.
+Support the as amended Comprehensive Greenbelt Plan and provide incentives for protection of natural resources using methods such as conservation easements to place land into permanent protection and provide development incentives such as density bonuses for land set-asides through land development regulations. - NR 6.
+Explore the feasibility of establishing a public/private/multi-jurisdictional transfer of development rights program. - NR 7.
+Incorporate standards into the ZLDR to protect rural residents from the danger of wildfires. - NR 8.
+Promote best management practices, including prescribed burning where appropriate, in forest maintenance, timber harvesting and agricultural production. - NR 9.
+Support local agricultural and timber operations through tax relief initiatives, and explore adopting a Voluntary Agricultural and Forestal Areas (VAFA) program. - NR 10.Protect water quality through implementation of the NPDES Phase II Stormwater Management Program.